splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 To mute a specific detector or alert:

 #.
-Open the :guilabel:`Alerts` page, and locate the detector or active alert you want to mute.
+Open the :guilabel:`Detectors & SLOs` page, and locate the detector or active alert you want to mute.
 #.
 Select the more icon (|more|) next to the detector or alert, and select :menuselection:`Create Muting Rule`.
 #. :ref:`Configure and save the muting rule <rule-configure>`.